Jean-Luc Sandoz: Career

 Born into a family of farmers in the Haut-Doubs region, he became acquainted with the material wood, starting with a vocational training certificate in carpentry, followed by a BEP (vocational training certificate) in cabinetmaking, before joining the Lycée Bois de Mouchard in 1976, where he obtained a BTS (vocational training certificate) in wood construction.

 After studies at ENSTIB (École Nationale Supérieure des Technologies et des Industries du Bois), in 1985, he began his thesis on the subject of ultrasound and the mechanical strength of wood, under the direction of Julius Natterer at EPFL.
 He obtained his PhD in 1990 for his thesis entitled "Triage et fiabilité des bois de construction: validité de la méthode ultrason" (Sorting and reliability of construction timber: validity of the ultrasonic method).

 He continued research at the IBOIS (Laboratory for Timber Construction) at EPFL in two areas: non-destructive technologies to measure the mechanical quality of wood material and the optimisation of wooden structures for the application in large buildings.

 In 1993, he was appointed assistant professor at EPFL.

 Together with Julius Natterer and Martial Rey, Sandoz authored the textbook "Construction en Bois" (Wood Construction that has remained in print since its release in 1996 (20 new editions).

 During this period he organised several international symposia among them the Symposium on Nondestructive Testing of Wood and the World Conference on Timber Engineering.

 He registered several patents such as for a device for measuring the characteristics of wood using ultrasound (Sylvatest), and an application for measuring wooden poles for overhead electricity and telephone lines (K-Store & Polux), as well as for the construction of wood and mixed wood-concrete slabs as the Ariane truss.

 In 1999, Sandoz left the academic world to devote himself to his company CBS-Lifteam.

+Dr Sandoz has been a contributor and organizer of international symposiums on NDT for wood, dating back to the late 1980s in the northwest of the USA.
+He was the organizer and host of the 1996 event in Montreux, Switzerland, and spoke about Polux on tropical wood in the Brazil event in 2024.
+In May 2026, Dr Sandoz is speaking in the 24th International NDT Symposium in Vicksburgh, MS.